-You want to meet your editorial team?
+You want to meet your team of professional editors?
 We say hello and welcome in the very first lesson.

-You want the course to offer some contemporary examples of structure, sentences, openers, etc. We’ve packed these lessons with all sorts of brilliant books you know: from Harry Potter and A Game of Thrones to The Couple Next Door and Girl, Woman, Other.
+You want the course to offer some contemporary examples of structure, sentences, openers, and brilliant editing techniques.
+We’ve packed these lessons with all sorts of brilliant books you know: from Harry Potter and A Game of Thrones to The Couple Next Door and Girl, Woman, Other.

-You want editing tips and tricks?
+You want tips and tricks from inside the editing trade?
 DONE!
 Check out our advanced technique for stand-out prose to open your book with a bang – Lucid Compression ®

 You want to write a stand-out synopsis?
 We’ll make it a thing of sleek beauty and simple to write.

 You want to write a brilliant pitch letter?
 There are two lessons to guide you.